An opportunity to create one of London's finest addresses

 Capco has exercised its option in relation to the Conditional Land Sale Agreement.
 This will enable LBHF and Capco to agree a phasing strategy in relation to achieving vacant possession of the land and subsequent draw down.

-in April 2015, Capco and Transport for London completed a venture, Earls Court Partnership Limited, which will enable the development of Earls Court 1 & 2 in line with the Earls Court Masterplan.
+In April 2015, Capco and Transport for London completed a venture, Earls Court Partnership Limited, which will enable the development of Earls Court 1 and Earls Court 2 in line with the Earls Court Masterplan.
 Capco has a 63% controlling interest and will lead the venture.

 The Section 106 agreement, which was signed in November 2013, includes a series of community benefits which will transform the area.
 These include: